What to do when you don’t fit inside a homeschool box

 In an ideal world, you wouldn’t need a label at all.

 But, being unclassified can be difficult.
 How do you introduce yourselves?
 How do you describe what you do, especially when you meet other homeschoolers, who you want to share your experiences with?
 How can you give a truthful introduction, in one short ‘hello’?
-Our truths would make for a lengthy greeting, that’s for sure.

 So, like me, you don’t fit properly with any of the homeschool styles people rave about.
 And you’re a little sad, because you’re in love with some of those philosophies.
-You are inspired and ignited by what other free-schoolers are doing.
+You’re inspired and ignited by what other free-schoolers are doing.
 You’re even in love with some of the aesthetics that go with those philosophies.
 The ones in pretty pictures, on other people’s blogs.
 Nature journals.
 Moveable alphabets.
 Hard-bound, embossed, poetry books by the greats.
 Hand-woven baskets, full of oil paints, and brush.
 World-school beach fossicks.
 So beautiful!
 There must be something wrong with you though, because you can’t seem to do any of them properly.
 You, your children, and your lives, don’t fit into any of these amazing frameworks.

-Wrong.
-Truth is, those ideals don’t fit with you.
+Gah, no. Those ideals don’t fit with you.
 Not the other way around.
 And you aren’t going to squash yourself or your children into a box to fit with any prescribed idea.
 Because, you put your children’s authentic realities and happiness before any educational ideal.